andrewthecodertx/javascript-enigma-machine/ENIGMA_EXPLANATION.md

 * **`utils.convert(...)`**: This converts the numerical effective index to its corresponding character.
-* **`W.indexOf(...)`**: This finds the *index* of the character (obtained from the previous step) within the rotor's $W$iring.
+* **`W.indexOf(...)`**: This finds the *index* of the character (obtained from the previous step) within the rotor's wiring.
 This effectively performs the inverse mapping of the rotor's wiring.
 * **$(... - P + R + 26) \% 26$**: This final adjustment accounts for the
     rotor's position and ring setting to yield the final output